sillsdev/ptx2pdf/docs/dev/Categories.md

 % any stylesheet commands behave as though in a normal stylesheet, and options given
 % above file apply to \esb boxes without a specified category.
 ```

+## Thoughts
+- I would suggest a different separator between the category and the marker.
+How about `|` or `:`.
+I can see `_` being popular in user markers.

+- I suggest we add `\Marker` support within a `\category` block, without needing to use the separator.
+This allows us to change the separator if things go wrong.

+- Do we need  a special `\categorysheet` command?
+The real deal is the `\category` command that turns on the goodies.

+- Might we add some border options?

+-